bit-tasks/verify-lane-in-consumer/README.md

 ### `skip-push`

-Run the tests without committing back the changes to a new branch.
+Run the tests without committing back the changes to a new branch (for fully automated testing that doesn't require further actions).
+Default is `false`.

 ## Example usage